| What is it?

 With the tea

 Make a strong tea by adding 2 large cups of freshly boiled water (approximately 1 litre) to 3-4 heaped tsps of Shepherd's Purse dried herb.
 Cover and allow the tea to steep for a good 20 minutes.
 Strain and allow to cool before drinking.
 The equivalent dose to 1 ml of the tincture will be between 50-100mls of the tea depending on the strength and freshness of the dried herb.
-It is very strong tasting no question but once it is seen to work the unpleasantness will surely be worth it.
+It is very strong tasting no question but once it is seen to work the unpleasantness should surely be worth it!

 It is not correct that 'more is better' with herbal medicine and in fact often it is the reverse that 'less is more!'
 You have to spend time with herbs to understand them; they are much more a living medicine than are drugs.
 The first step is to feel them working, the second step is to get a sense of how often you need to use them and in what dose.